-The mobile internet setup of someone who needs high bandwidth video streaming, two-way video conferencing or managing large files remotely will look very different than someone who just needs to check e-mail, plan the route ahead and manage their finances.
+The mobile internet setup of someone who participates in high bandwidth video streaming, two-way video conferencing, or managing large files remotely will look very different than someone who just needs to check e-mail, plan the route ahead, and manage their finances.

-If your data needs will be high, then you'll want to seek out unlimited data options, signal enhancing gear and perhaps even dedicated data gear and routers.
+If your data needs will be high, then you'll want to seek out unlimited or high-cap data options, signal enhancing gear, and perhaps even dedicated data gear and routers.

 Whatever you do, avoid putting together a needlessly expensive and complex system.
 Overkill is rarely the right answer.

-Check out the Use Cases section of the Mobile Internet Resource Center for more detailed examinations of specific online activities such as work, homeschooling, international travel and TV & Entertainment.
+Check out our curated resource collections on the Mobile Internet Resource Center for more detailed examinations of specific online activities such as work, homeschooling, international travel, and TV & Entertainment.

-Oh the places you can go - that's the whole point of a mobile lifestyle!
-And there are so many places to go, and each will impact your ability to get online.
+Oh, the places you can go - that's the whole point of a mobile lifestyle!
+There are so many places to go, and each will impact your ability to get online.

-If you prefer getting more off the beaten path - such as amazing state parks, isolated anchorages, national public lands and off in the boonies - then your needs will be more challenging.
-Only the top cellular carriers will keep you connected with a solid signal enhancing strategy, and usable WiFi will probably be scarce.
+If you prefer getting more off the beaten path - such as amazing state parks, isolated anchorages, national public lands, or spots off in the boonies - then your needs will be more challenging.
+Only some (and sometimes even none!) of the cellular carriers will keep you connected, and you'll need a solid signal-enhancing strategy.
+Usable Wi-Fi will probably be scarce.

 How long are you traveling?

-Are you setting off for extended long term travels - such as full timing?
-Then your needs and considerations can be around the long term.
+Are you setting off for extended long-term travels - such as full timing?
+Then your needs and considerations can be focused on the long term.
 Spending time & money upfront to invest in your setup may not be as much of a concern.

-In particular high bandwidth needs for sporadic bits of travel can be some of the most difficult to approach.
+In particular, high bandwidth needs for sporadic bits of travel can be some of the most difficult to approach, particularly with cellular.

 Another consideration is how often you plan to move locations.
 If the time you stay in one place is measured in months or years, then you can optimize your setup for what works best at those locations.
-Setting up gear like directional antennas on a pole isn't as big of a deal, or even potentially sourcing local internet solutions like cable, DSL, WISPs or residential (non-mobile) satellite.
+For longer stays, setting up gear - like directional antennas on a pole - isn't as big of a deal, or even potentially sourcing local internet solutions like cable, DSL, WISPs, or residential (non-mobile) satellite.

-But if you'll be changing locations frequently, you'll want to consider multiple options in your toolset to give you the best odds of finding connectivity at each stop and optimize for easy to deploy (or better yet, 'always on') gear.
+But if you'll be changing locations frequently, you'll want to consider keeping multiple options in your toolset to give you the best odds of finding connectivity at each stop and optimizing for easy-to-deploy (or better yet, 'always-on') gear.

 What plans and devices do you have now?

 Take into consideration what your current mobile internet setup is.
 We still encounter folks who only have flip phones (or *gasp* landlines) and are truly starting from scratch.
-But most of us these days already have a smartphone or tablet.
+However, most of us do already have a smartphone or tablet at this point.